Kentucky’s Limestone Fences

 Perhaps the most well-known stone wall from this period resides in Shaker Village of Pleasant Hill, located in Harrodsburg.
 According to the Shaker Village website, the fence surrounding the 3,000-acre community was built in the 1840s by neighboring non-Shaker masons who were paid $1,000 for every mile they completed.

-The legacy of Kentucky’s limestone walls demonstrates how human societies have used (and continue to use) historically-transmitted strategies to tame these rock-filled fields, transforming—and ultimately complimenting—the built environment.
+The legacy of Kentucky’s limestone walls demonstrates how human societies have used (and continue to use) historically-transmitted strategies to tame these rock-filled fields, which transforms—and also compliments—the built environment.

 In “The Blue-Grass Region of Kentucky and other Kentucky Articles,” novelist James Lane Allen waxed poetic about the symbiotic relationship that existed between Kentuckians and the limestone on which we stand: